GameChangerCloud/schematic-angular-client-gamechanger/README.md

 ```

-To run generator, add your graphql schema in the graphql-schemas folder and run the following inside the repo with the graphql schema:
+To run generator,run the following inside the repo with the graphql schema:

 ```bash
 schematics schematic-angular-client-gamechanger/:generate --dry-run=false